 Sociology became a recognized academic discipline in the United States in the 1890s.
 The first department of sociology was established at the University of Chicago in 1892.
 During a time of rapid industrialization, massive immigration, and sustained growth of cities, sociology emerged as a broad “practical” field of study that focused heavily on social problems and social reform.

 John R. Commons in the Department of Political Science and Sociology taught the first sociology course at Oberlin in 1891.
-An 1888 graduate of the College, he later became an eminent institutional economist at the University of Wisconsin.
+An 1888 graduate of the college, he later became an eminent institutional economist at the University of Wisconsin.

-Some of the sociology courses taught during those early years were entitled: Christian Sociology, Historical Sociology, Practical Sociology—Criminology, Practical Sociology—Charities; and Socialism and Social Reform.
-The College established a Department of Economics and Sociology in 1910, with majors possible in either division.
+Some of the sociology courses taught during those early years were entitled Christian Sociology, Historical Sociology, Practical Sociology—Criminology, Practical Sociology—Charities; and Socialism and Social Reform.
+The college established a Department of Economics and Sociology in 1910, with majors possible in either division.
 Sociology courses were listed separately in 1914, but it is not clear when a separate department was established.

-A pivotal change occurred in 1944, when the College, seeking to strengthen the department and give it a new direction, appointed Loren Eiseley, a noted anthropologist, as chairman.
-By the time of his departure three years later, he had greatly strengthened the anthropology curriculum and changed the name of the department to Sociology and Anthropology.
+A pivotal change occurred in 1944, when the college, seeking to strengthen the department and give it a new direction, appointed Loren Eiseley, a noted anthropologist, as chair.
+By the time of his departure three years later, he had greatly strengthened the anthropology curriculum and changed the name to the Department to Sociology and Anthropology.